threadom/laravel-worker/README.md

 The craftman become from the artisan to the worker.\
 Industry is not better than crafting, but more productive.

-Worker come with a folders and files structures for modulables applications.
+Worker come with a new folders and files structures for modulables applications.

 ## Structures

 <pre>
 /laravel_modules
 +--> /module_name
-|    +--> <module_name>Routes.php
+|    +--> &gt;module_name&lt;Routes.php
 |    +--> /submodule_name --api
 |    |    +--> /queries
 |    |    |    +-> create.sql